5 Written Questions

 - b Making decisions about right and wrong based on punishments or rewards is consistent with which level of moral reasoning?

 - c An individual's environmental and social experiences.

 - d An individual's incorporation of new information into existing knowledge.

 - e Which parenting style is generally associated with the best child outcomes?

 5 Multiple Choice Questions

-- Piage's second stage of cognitive development, lasting from about 2-7 years of age, during which infants construct an understanding of the world by coordinating sensory experiences with motor (Physical) actions.
+- Piage's first stage of cognitive development, lasting from birth to about 2 years of age, during which infants construct an understanding of the world by coordinating sensory experiences with motor (Physical) actions.

 5 True/False Questions

-Permissive parenting → A parenting style characterized by the placement of few limits on the child's behavior.
+Permissive parenting → A parenting style characterized by a lack of parental involvement in the child's life.

 Piaget → A period of rapid skeletal and sexual maturation that occurs mainly in early adolescence.